-The 0800 number is not an emergency line, it is a resource for Youth Workers to call if they need further advice around a possible Safeguarding issue or to report an incident.
-The line does not replaced calling 999 if a child is in immediate danger.
-Further guidance and definitions of reporting a concern or incident to the Chance UK out of hours line can be found in the "Out of hours guidance for Youth Workers".
+The 0800 number is not an emergency line, it is a resource for Youth Workers to call if they need further advice about a possible Safeguarding issue or to report an incident.
+The line does not replace calling 999 if a child is in immediate danger.
+Further guidance and definitions of reporting a concern or incident to the Chance UK out-of-hours line can be found in the "Out-of-hours guidance for Youth Workers".

-AS per the above procedures, where you have not been able to reach anyone through the 0800 number, 30 minutes has elapsed since calling with no response or the line is closed you will be expected to call your local out of hours safeguarding team.
+As per the above procedures, where you have not been able to reach anyone through the 0800 number, 30 minutes have elapsed since calling with no response or the line is closed you will be expected to call the local out-of-hours safeguarding team.

-10.4 Allegations against a staff member
+16. Allegations against a staff member

 Any concerns involving the inappropriate behaviour of a staff member towards a young person will be taken seriously and investigated.
-The LADO will be informed where the incident occurred.
+The Local Authority Designated Officer (LADO) will be informed where the incident occurred, and the Disclosure and Barring Service (DBS) may also be contacted.
 The situation will be explained to the staff member (if deemed appropriate) who is at the centre of the allegation.
-They may be asked to stop working on a temporary basis until the matter is formally resolved, and after investigation this could lead to dismissal and further action being taken against the member of staff.
-This will be reviewed on a case-by-case basis.
+They may be asked to stop working on a temporary basis until the matter is formally resolved, and after investigation, this could lead to dismissal and further action being taken against the member of staff.
+This will be reviewed on a case-bycase basis.
 Support will be provided for the person who the allegation has been made against.

-10.5 If an allegation is made about the Designated Safeguarding Lead
+16.1 If an allegation is made about the Designated Safeguarding Lead